 Start by describing your business model—skip the numbers

-When you’re creating your Lean Plan, you can initially skip the detailed financial forecast.
-This makes planning faster and easier and helps you focus on what matters most—your strategy.
-If you don’t have a product or service that customers want, having a detailed financial forecast won’t matter.
+Skipping this step makes planning faster, easier, and helps you focus on what matters most—your strategy.
+If you don’t have a product or service that customers want and a solid business model, having a detailed financial forecast won’t matter.

-So, focus on making sure you have a solid strategy first.
+So, focus on making sure you have a solid business model first.
 You’ll get to the detailed financial forecasts later.

 Using Garrett’s Bike Shop as an example, we might list out revenue streams for bikes, clothing, accessories, and bike maintenance.
 Garrett would have an expense list that would include salaries for employees, rent, marketing, utilities, and insurance.

-The goal here is to document how your business works as quickly as possible while you spend time figuring out your business strategy.
+The goal at this stage is just to document how your business works.
+You want to do this as quickly as possible while you spend time figuring out your business strategy.

 Creating a financial forecast for your business model